2025 SXI Candidate Questionnaire

 Logan Retzer

 Hey everyone!
 I’m Logan Retzer, and I’ve been a member of LV since November 2020.
 I’m originally from North Dakota, but I moved down to Austin in 2015.
-Growing up as a chubby punk, sports were never my passion until the 2010 World Cup, when I immediately fell in love with the game.
+Growing up as a chubby punk kid, sports were never my passion until the 2010 World Cup, when I immediately fell in love with the game.
 I started following MLS but I never felt I had a real team to root for (sorry MNUFC, it was just a fling).
 When Austin FC was announced, it finally felt right, and I immediately jumped at the opportunity to pick up season tickets.

 Inside of LV Slack, you’ll see me repping my passions by commenting on all the new releases in #ot-movies, sharing my cut in #ot-pins-and-patches, hoping no one judges my ridiculous home bar in #ot-beer-and-booze, and sharing all my homemade board game upgrades in #ot-tabletop-games.